Rom3oDelta7/NetDiscovery/Readme.md

 This enables devices on a network to find each other and exchange inforamtion to facilitate their communication.
 The simplest example of this is a set of devices that need to commuicate through IP but don't initially know the IP addresses of the other devices.
-You can exchange any type of information: you call the functions with a pointer to the data you want to be copied into either the announcement or ACK packets.
+Eight bytes of application-specific information may be added to the packet payload field for exchange amongst the devices.
-This library can be implemented using a master/slave or peer-to-peer topology.
+This library can be used to implement a master/slave or peer-to-peer topology for discovery.

 # Programming Interface
 ## Initialization